jona-nakai/jobtracker/README.md

 - `status`
 - `changed_at`

 The current status shown on the Roles page is derived from the latest `status_history` row for that role.
 It is not stored in the `roles` table.
+Roles with no status events show `No Status`.

 ## Local Setup